extension-js/extension.js/programs/create/templates/javascript/README.md

 **What you'll see**: A small UI injected into any web page, isolated in a Shadow DOM so site styles don't bleed through.

-**How it works**: A content script mounts a JavaScript UI inside a Shadow DOM and applies scoped styles so the host page can't bleed through.
+**How it works**: The manifest registers a side panel (`chromium:side_panel` / `firefox:sidebar_action`) that loads a JavaScript page bundled from `src/sidebar/`.
+A content script mounts a JavaScript UI inside a Shadow DOM and applies scoped styles so the host page can't bleed through.
+On Chromium the in-page pill opens the panel.
+Firefox only opens a sidebar from a toolbar gesture, so the gecko build renders the pill inert with a hint to use the toolbar icon instead.

 Plain JavaScript starter.
 Useful as a baseline when you want to add framework or tooling support yourself, layer by layer.